Rev. Edmund Dowse House

 The Rev. Edmund Dowse House is a historic house in Sherborn, Massachusetts.
-The Greek Revival house was built in 1838 as a parsonage for the Rev. Edmund Dowse, the first pastor of the Evangelical Society (now the Pilgrim Church), whose son, William Bradford Homer Dowse, was born in the home in 1852.
+The Greek Revival house was built in 1838 as a parsonage for the Rev. Edmund Dowse, the first pastor of the Evangelical Society (now the Pilgrim Church), and a member of the Massachusetts Senate.
+His son, William Bradford Homer Dowse, was born in the home in 1852.
 The house was listed on the National Register of Historic Places in 1986.

 Description and history

+The house was built in 1838, during a significant period of growth in the town.
 The Dowse House is set on the north side of Farm Road, an east–west through road leading east from Sherborn center.
 Facing east, it is a 2 1/2-story wood-frame structure, three bays wide, with a side-facing gable roof and claobpard siding.
 The main entrance is in the rightmost bay, sheltered by a flat-roof portico with square Doric columns and Italianate brackets.
 A 1 1/2-story ell extends to the north side, and a two-story polygonal bay window projects on the south side.